Kufre-eyen/alx-system_engineering-devops/0x01-shell_permissions/README.md

-the command su betty switches the current user to betty
+The id -un prints the effective username of the current user